wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/tree-of-the-knowledge-of-good-and-evil.md

 > Genesis 2, 9 Out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil.

+## Etymology

+The English word "tree" ultimately comes from the Proto-Indo-European root *drew-, which means "wood" or "tree."
+This root gave rise to many words across the Indo-European languages, including the Greek word "dendron" (meaning "tree") and the Latin word "drus" (meaning "oak").

+In the context of the Bible, the phrase "tree of knowledge" is often interpreted as a metaphor for a source of knowledge or wisdom, similar to a book or records of knowledge.
+This interpretation is supported by the fact that the Hebrew word for "knowledge" in this phrase is "da'at," which can also be translated as "wisdom" or "understanding."

+Interestingly, the Hebrew word for "book" is "sefer," which comes from the same root as the word "sippur," meaning "story" or "tale."
+Both "sefer" and "sippur" ultimately come from the Proto-Semitic root *spr, which means "to write" or "to inscribe."

+So while the words for "tree" and "book" have different roots, the metaphorical interpretation of the "tree of knowledge" as a source of knowledge or wisdom is similar to the way we might think of a book or records of knowledge.
+Additionally, the fact that the Hebrew word for "knowledge" and the root of the word for "book" share a common ancestor suggests a deeper linguistic connection between these concepts.

 ## In Raëlism 🔯

 According to the first book _The Book Which Tells The Truth_, 2nd chapter, Genesis, Yahweh quotes the Bible passage and explains that the Tree of Knowledge of Good and Evil refers to books containing 'great scientific secrets':